 New York, NY (May 28, 2020)— The Academy of American Poets is pleased to announce its 2020 Poet Laureate Fellows.
-These 23 individuals have been names Poets Laureate of states, cities, counties, and the Navajo Nation and positively impact their communities.
+These 23 individuals have been named poets laureate of states, cities, counties, and the Navajo Nation and positively impact their communities.
 They will be leading civic poetry programs in their respective communities in the year ahead.
 They will each receive $50,000 for a combined total of $1.1 million.
 In addition, the Academy will provide $75,500 to 13 local 501(c)(3) non-profit organizations that have agreed to support the fellows’ proposed projects.

 "As we face the crisis of the Covid-19 pandemic, more and more people are turning to poetry for comfort and courage.
 We are honored and humbled in this moment of great need to fund poets who are talented artists and community organizers, who will most certainly help guide their communities forward," said Jennifer Benka, President and Executive Director of the Academy of American Poets.

-Through its Poets Laureate Fellowship program, the Academy has become the largest financial supporter of poets in the nation.
+Through its Poet Laureate Fellowship program, the Academy has become the largest financial supporter of poets in the nation.
 The fellowship program is made possible by The Andrew W. Mellon Foundation, which, in January of this year, awarded the Academy $4.5 million.
 The award will fund the program in 2020, 2021, and 2022.

-"We are gratified to support the Poets Laureate Fellows as they engage their communities around the unprecedented challenges of our moment, making work that provides meaning, brings beauty, and helps us, in Lucille Clifton’s words, ‘sail through this to that,’" said Elizabeth Alexander, poet and President of The Andrew W. Mellon Foundation.
+"We are gratified to support the Poet Laureate Fellows as they engage their communities around the unprecedented challenges of our moment, making work that provides meaning, brings beauty, and helps us, in Lucille Clifton’s words, ‘sail through this to that,’" said Elizabeth Alexander, poet and President of The Andrew W. Mellon Foundation.